ProDataMan/ansible-best-practices-windows/labs/error-handling/ErrorHandling_Intro_new.md

+# Ansible Error Handling
+## Scenario

+We have to set up automation to pull down a data file, from a notoriously unreliable third-party system, for integration purposes.
+Create a playbook that attempts to download https://bit.ly/3dtJtR7 and save it as `transaction_list` to `localhost`.
+The playbook should gracefully handle the site being down by outputting the message "Site appears to be down.
+Try again later." to stdout.
+If the task succeeds, the playbook should write "File downloaded." to stdout.
+No matter if the playbook errors or not, it should always output "Attempt completed." to stdout.

+If the report is collected, the playbook should write and edit the file to replace all occurrences of `#BLANKLINE` with a line break '\n'.

 ## Error Handling - Introduction

 In this lab, we will explore how to handle errors that may occur while running Ansible playbooks.
 Specifically, we will focus on how to handle errors related to Windows modules.